glides over the deep sandy slopes

 Main Threats

-Bycatch in deep-sea trawl and longline fisheries is the primary threat.
-Also threatened by habitat damage from bottom trawling on seamounts, and slow reproduction which makes populations vulnerable to overfishing.
-No targeted commercial fishery in New Zealand.
+Bycatch in deep-sea trawl and longline fisheries is primary threat.
+Also threatened by habitat damage from bottom trawling on seamounts and slow reproduction making populations vulnerable.

 Population

-Population trends are poorly understood due to the species' deep-water habitat.
-It is caught as bycatch in target fisheries for hoki, orange roughy and oreo.
-New Zealand's quota management system limits total bycatch.
-Better species-specific data is needed for accurate stock assessments.
+Population trends poorly understood due to species' deep-water habitat.
+Caught as bycatch in target fisheries for hoki orange roughy and oreo.
+Quota management system limits total bycatch.

 Conservation Status